bijonguha/knnclassifier/README.md

-# knnclassifier
-Image classification using knn
+# Image Classification using knn and cifar-10 dataset